Phone: (903) 233-3500 or (866) TEC-LETU

 - Antivirus Software: LETU requires each computer on LeTNet maintain current antivirus software: LetNet S@FE Antivirus Requirements

 - Digital Television with ClearQAM Tuner

 - While we strive for compatibility with as many TVs as possible, due to inconsistent HDTV standards some TVs will not work.
-Please review the Recommended TV models.
+We strongly reocmmend use of a major brand like Samsung, LG, or Vizio - however please review the Recommended TV models.

 - A quality coaxial cable to connect to cable TV jack in each room.
 To ensure consistent connections and video signal we recommend cables with screw-on ends.

 - A coaxial splitter if you and your roommate each plan to bring a separate TV.

 - More information about our TV line-up is available on our TV Services page!

 - Landline Telephones

 - Due to the increasing student preference for use of cell phones, local phone service is not active by default in LETU residence areas, however phone adapters (similar to vonage-style boxes) are available for free rental on request once you arrive on campus if you would like to use a landline phone.